0x3F3F/0x3F3F.github.io/_posts/2017-12-05-RssSiteCrawler.md

 	@classmethod
 	def from_crawler(cls, crawler):
 		"""
-		This function changes how the crawler engine calls the pipeline __init__ function The additional parameters are added.
-Therefore need to update init above to include extra param(s) This allows access to global settings (settings.py) and custom setting from within spider
+		This function changes how the crawler engine calls the pipeline __init__ function.
+The additional parameters are added.
+Therefore need to update init above to include extra param(s).
+This allows access to global settings (settings.py) and custom setting from within spider
 		"""
 		settings = crawler.settings
 		return cls(settings)